395t/coding-assignment-week-10-rec-2/README.md

-# coding-template

-## Summary

-The summary can contain but is not limited to:

-- Code structure.

-- Commands to reproduce your experiments.

-- Write-up of your findings and conclusions.

-- Ipython notebooks can be organized in `notebooks`.

 We covered the implementation and evaluation of these object detection models

 - [Deformable Convolutional Networks, Dai, Qi, Xiong, Li, Zhang, Hu, Wei; 2017](https://arxiv.org/abs/1703.06211)